ItsCinnabar/ptpfl/README.md

   "maxsize": -1, // Maximum size in megabytes.
 Set to -1 for unlimited.
   "maxAge": -1, // Maximum time in minutes since torrent was uploaded.
 See below note.
   "releaseYear": -1, // Filter by release year.
 Comma separated list of years.
+  "imdbRating": -1, // Filter by minimum IMDB rating.
   "resolution": -1, // Filter by resolution.
-Comma separated list of resolutions.
+Comma separated list.
 See below for possible values.
-  "imdbRating": -1, // Filter by minimum IMDB rating.
   "codec": -1, // Filter by codex.
+Comma separated list.
 See below for possible values.
   "container": -1, // Filter by container.
+Comma separated list.
 See below for possible values.
   "source": -1, // Filter by source.
+Comma separated list.
 See below for possible values.
   "downloadPath": "", // Path to download .torrent files to.
 Optional.
   "discordWebhookUrl": "", // Discord webhook URI.
 Optional.
   "interval": -1 // Interval, in minutes, that you'd like to run the script at.